Blow-up dynamics for radial self-dual Chern-Simons-Schr\"odinger equation with prescribed asymptotic profile: Introduction

-We introduce \emph{refined modulation parameters} $\bm{\zt}$ and $\bm{b}$, which are corrections of $\bm{\lmb}$ and $- \bm{\lmb}^{-1} \rd_{s} \bm{\lmb}$, respectively, whose evolution equations better resemble the formal modulation ODE.
+We introduce \emph{refined modulation parameters} $\bm{\zt}$ and $\bm{b}$, which are corrections of $\bm{\lmb}$ and $- \bm{\lmb}^{-1} \rd_{s} \bm{\lmb}$, respectively.
+Their evolution equations better resemble the formal modulation ODE.
 The correction $\bm{\zt}$ of $\bm{\lmb}$ (see \eqref{eq:def-zeta}) is motivated by the invariant subspace decomposition of the linearized flow $(\rd_{s} + i \calL_{Q}) v = 0$.
-The definition of $\bm{b}$ (see \eqref{eq:def-b} and \eqref{eq:def-eta}) is nonlinear and thus more subtle, and it is motivated by the nonlinear virial/mass identities for $u$.
+The definition of $\bm{b}$ (see \eqref{eq:def-b} and \eqref{eq:def-eta}) is nonlinear and thus more subtle; it is motivated by the nonlinear virial/mass identities for $u$.
 Such a careful selection of the nonlinear (in $\eps$) correction is necessary, in particular, to reveal the correct quadratic nonlinearity $\abs{\bm{b}}^{2}$ in the evolution equation for $\bm{b}$.
+Specifically, see \eqref{eq:b-diff-equality} and \eqref{eq:P-positivity} in Lemma~\ref{lem:Control-of-b-and-eta}, whose proof uses the nonlinear correction in a crucial way.
+We also refer the reader to the discussion around equations \eqref{eq:def-b}, \eqref{eq:def-zeta}, and \eqref{eq:def-eta} in Section~\ref{sec:Blow-up-Const} for a more detailed explanation of the motivation behind our choices of the refined modulation parameters.

 \textbf{2.} Nonlinear energy functional $\calE$.